Liryna/FacebookBot/README.md

 ```
 TELEGRAM_USER="Mario" APP_TOKEN="TOKEN" node facebookbot.js
 ```
+- The bot cannot establish a conversation to you directly, you need to write him first.
+Use your Telegram Client to say him "Hello".

-- Available commands to send to your bot:
+- The Available commands to send to your bot:
 ```
 /threadList - List the latest conversations you had with your friends.
 /cancel - Cancel the current command.